angelexevior/Viralio-PHP-Framework/index.md

 This project is simply to layout the interfaces for the Vio PHP Framework development project

 ### Designer Templates
-Using Xenon html5 framework, DevExpress libraries, and base PHP Core framework with performance tests for development.
+Using template framework, and base PHP Core framework with performance tests for development.

+### Features
+- Database library
+- Session control
+- UAC (User Account Control)
+- Mobile_detect library
+- Multi-language support
+- MVC
+- Ajax library

 ### Convert HTML5 framework to PHP Templating
 Follow guidlines as outlined in comments within php files

 ### Authors and Contributors
-Guided by: Angelos Hadjiphilippou (@angelexevior)
+Founded & Guided by: Angelos Hadjiphilippou (@angelexevior)

 Original Team Members: